thegenemyers/ONEcode/Format-description.md

 Every data line begins with a type designated by a single alphabetic letter.
 This is then followed by a number of arguments as defined by the schema for the file.
 All tokens are separated by a single space character, and lists are proceeded by an integer giving the length of the list.
 After the last argument, any text to the end of the line is considered a comment.

 ```
     <data>      = <data_line>*
       <data_line> = <char:1-code> <datum>*
 ```
-1-code supports arguments of the following types: CHAR, INT, REAL, STRING, INT\_LIST, REAL\_LIST, STRING\_LIST, and DNA.
+1-code supports arguments of the following types: CHAR, INT, REAL, STRING, DMA, INT\_LIST, REAL\_LIST, and STRING\_LIST.
 One does not need to worry about the word-size of integers or reals, they both accommodate the machine maximum of 64-bits but internally are encoded more efficiently when possible.
 Note that a STRING is just a CHAR\_LIST, and DNA represents a STRING over the letters acgt where case is ignored.
 DNA strings are handled internally in a more efficient way then general strings, hence the distinction.
 Finally, note that a STRING\_LIST is subtle in that it is technically a list of lists, e.g. ```3 1 a 5 small 7 example```, requiring clarification for the meaning of any relevant size lines in the header.

 ```
     <datum>       = <scalar_data> | <list_data>